Adaptive Conditional Forest Sampling for Spectral Risk Optimisation under Decision-Dependent Uncertainty: Methodology

 \subsection{The Four-Phase ACFS Algorithm}

-ACFS decomposes optimisation into four phases, with computational effort allocated according to the value of information at each stage.
+ACFS decomposes optimisation into four phases, organised around a single principle: cheap surrogate evaluations are used to \emph{locate} promising regions, and the scarce direct-oracle budget is reserved for \emph{ranking and refining} candidates where tail-estimation error is decisive.
+This division responds directly to the structure of \eqref{eq:objective}.
+Because $P_x$ is decision-dependent and heavy-tailed, surrogate accuracy is highest near the training density and degrades elsewhere; small errors in the upper $\alpha$-tail can reorder near-optimal candidates.
+The four phases therefore (i) explore globally on a fast surrogate, (ii) increase training density where the optimum is likely to lie, (iii) replace surrogate ranking by direct-oracle ranking for the final shortlist, and (iv) refine locally with low-variance direct evaluations.
+The phase-specific parameters reported below were fixed before the comparative study and are examined in the sensitivity analysis of Section~\ref{sec:sensitivity}.

 The algorithm begins by generating an initial training set $\mathcal{D}_A$ of $N_A=1{,}200$ points using a maximin Latin Hypercube Design (LHD) \citep{McKay1979} over $\mathcal{X}$, collecting oracle draws $W_i\sim P_{x_i}$, and fitting a GRF to obtain the conditional weighted sampler $\hat{P}^A_x$.
 Before Differential Evolution, ACFS runs a Cross-Entropy warm-start \citep{Rubinstein2004} consisting of seven iterations with a population of 35 candidates, each evaluated with 300 Monte Carlo draws from the true DGP.
-The resulting mean $\mu_{\mathrm{CEM}}$ localises a plausible basin and seeds one-third of the DE population via draws from $\mathcal{N}(\mu_{\mathrm{CEM}},\,0.04^2 I)$.
+Its purpose is to anchor the subsequent surrogate-based search in a region validated against the true oracle, reducing the risk that DE converges to a basin that is attractive only under surrogate error---a failure mode that is especially costly when the surrogate misjudges tail mass.
+The resulting mean $\mu_{\mathrm{CEM}}$ localises a plausible basin and seeds one-third of the DE population via draws from $\mathcal{N}(\mu_{\mathrm{CEM}},\,0.04^2 I)$, the remainder being kept space-filling to preserve global coverage.
 Differential Evolution \citep{Price2005,Storn1997} then minimises a fast KDE-based surrogate $\hat{J}_{\mathrm{KDE}}(x)$ using $n_c=100$ draws per evaluation, with a DE/current-to-best/1/bin strategy for 55 iterations at population size 85.
+This KDE surrogate serves only as a computationally cheap exploratory objective for the global search; it differs from the KDE-SO baseline of Section~\ref{sec:competitors}, which relies on a fixed global KDE throughout optimisation, in that candidate ranking is subsequently transferred back to the GRF and then to direct-oracle evaluations.
 At convergence, the final population is re-evaluated with the GRF surrogate at $n_f=800$ draws to identify the top $K=4$ elite candidates $\mathcal{E}$.